Color Mixing#

 resources:

-The beaker chosen (dynamically) in retrieve_container is reused by mix_colors, then moved by the robot and reused by analyze_color.
+The beaker chosen (dynamically) in retrieve_container is reused by mix_colors, then reused by analyze_color on the same station.

 Parameter references: feed outputs from one task as inputs to another by referencing output parameters.